 Question: "What is the Vineyard Movement?"

-Answer: The Vineyard Movement is a charismatic organization, also recognized by such names as the “third wave,” “power theology,” and the “signs and wonders movement.”
-The Vineyard Movement’s founder, John Wimber, formed five churches in 1982, with the original goal of forming 2,000 churches by the year 2000.
+Answer: The Vineyard Movement is a network of Charismatic churches, part of a movement recognized by such names as “Third Wave,” “power theology,” and the “signs and wonders movement.”
+The Vineyard Movement’s founder, John Wimber, formed five churches in 1982, with the goal of forming 2,000 churches by the year 2000.
 The stated goal of the Vineyard Movement was to combine the best of evangelical thinking with Pentecostal practices.

 Churches in the Vineyard Movement are evangelical in nature and orthodox in their basic doctrine.
 They hold to salvation by grace through faith and are very concerned with spreading the gospel of the kingdom (through “power evangelism”—demonstrations of the miraculous).
 What makes Vineyard churches distinct from many other evangelical groups is their emphasis on the “sign gifts” of the Spirit.

 Members of the Vineyard Movement place a premium on experience.
 In fact, their booklet Core Values and Beliefs says, “Experience-based worship is the central activity of all that we do in the Vineyard. . . .
 We experience God’s presence as a palpable reality when we worship” (page 5).
 This experience-based reality and seeking “palpable” manifestations of God is characteristic of Charismatic teaching.
 Of course, there is nothing wrong with “experiencing” God in worship or in daily life, as long as experience is not allowed to compete with or supersede the Word of God revealed in the Bible.